HeptaSean/PySeedRecover/README.md

 Since seed phrases contain a checksum, it is very unlikely to get to another valid seed phrase (that opens an empty wallet) by wrong orders or typos.
-This rather indicates that the restored/imported seed phrase is the wrong one altogether – saved from a trial that was never really used or something like that.
+Empty wallets rather indicate that the restored/imported seed phrase is the wrong one altogether – saved from a trial that was never really used or something like that.

 ## Crypto Currency Disclaimer
 I do not endorse the use of crypto currencies or the ecosystems built around